domRiddle/ASF/Docker.md

 docker run -it -e "ASF_ARGS=--server" --name asf justarchi/archisteamfarm
 ```

 This will properly pass `--server` argument to ASF process being run inside docker container.
-Of course, if you're advanced user you can also modify `ENTRYPOINT` and pass your custom arguments yourself.
+Of course, if you're advanced user then you can also modify `ENTRYPOINT` and pass your custom arguments yourself.

 ---